CyberMedicalTech/My-Cybersec-Path/Cybersecurity_Lab_Guide.md

 - In VirtualBox, I clicked New to create a new VM.

-- I used the following settings:
+- Used the following settings:

     - Name: Kali Linux